What to include in a CV - 6 essential things

 What is the essential information that will wow recruiters?

-This guide shows you everything you need to include in your CV… And what to keep out
+This guide shows you everything you need to include in your CV to be successful

 - Name and contact details - Placed at the top so nobody misses them